-- 4.6.2.1 To only permit development, redevelopment and site alteration on lands containing archaeological resources or areas of archaeological potential where the archaeological resources have been assessed in accordance with Section 4.6.2.2 and: - a) conserved on-site while maintaining the heritage integrity of the site; or - b) conserved by removal and documentation; - to the satisfaction of Markham, in compliance with provincial requirements, standards or guidelines. - 4.6.2.2 That prior to approval of an application for development, redevelopment or site alteration on lands containing archaeological resources or areas of archaeological potential, the proponent will be required to retain a provincially licensed archaeologist to: - a) undertake an archaeological assessment to: - i. assess the property; - ii. assess the impact of the proposed development on any
+- 4.6.2.1 To only permit development, redevelopment and site alteration on lands containing archaeological resources or areas of archaeological potential where the significant archaeological resources have been assessed in accordance with Section 4.6.2.2 and: - a) conserved on-site while maintaining the heritage integrity of the site; or - b) conserved by removal and documentation;

+to the satisfaction of Markham, in compliance with provincial requirements, standards or guidelines.

+- 4.6.2.2 That prior to approval of an application for development, redevelopment or site alteration on lands containing significant archaeological resources or potentially significant archaeological resources, the applicant will be required to retain a qualified licensed archaeologist to: - a) undertake an Archaeological Assessment to: - i. assess the property; - ii. assess the impact of the proposed development on any archaeological resources; - iii. identify methods to mitigate any negative impact the proposed development, redevelopment or site alteration may have on any archaeological resources, including methods of preservation on-site or recovery and preservation; - iv. comply with current Ministry of Culture standards and guidelines for consulting archaeologists; and - v. provide to Markham a compliance letter to be issued by the Province for any completed Archaeological Assessment. - b) prepare a conservation plan, where appropriate, for the protection and/ or management of significant archaeological resources or potentially significant archaeological resource.